kpsamuel/Machine-Learning-Research/README.md

 # Machine-Learning-Research
-Here going to show some of the Ideas of Machine Learning Models Parameters Research
+Working on some of the research ideas for machine learning algorithms, which can learn on smaller data and at faters rates.
+Research also includes general knowledge learning from various data sources by self-learning capabilities.